readthedocs/blog/czi-grant-announcement.rst

 Part 1: improve the interoperability of scientific documentation
 ----------------------------------------------------------------

 This work is something that we've been doing as a side project for some time now.
 We have an extension to Sphinx that we call `sphinx-hoverxref`_.
 It provides hovering tooltips for Sphinx projects when hover over a link.
 You might be familiar with this functionality on GitHub or Wikipedia -- this project adds that functionality to any project hosted on Read the Docs.
+You can see a `live demo <https://cpython-ericholscher.readthedocs.io/en/sphinx-hoverxref/whatsnew/3.9.html>`_ on a fork of the Python documentation.

 The goal of the grant will be to expand this functionality by doing a few things: